yuschick/yuschick/README.md

 ### Past Speaking Events

 07.05.2024 - **enterJS** - _The Keys to an Accessibility Mindset_
-04.04.2024 - **TampereJS** - _Building Better Components — A Journey to a More Resilient Design Systems_
+04.04.2024 - **TampereJS** - _Building Better Components — A Journey to a More Resilient Frontend_
 22.03.2024 - **Michigan Technology Conference** - _The Keys to an Accessibility Mindset_
-21.03.2024 - **Michigan Technology Conference** - _Building Better Components — A Journey to a More Resilient Design Systems_
+21.03.2024 - **Michigan Technology Conference** - _Building Better Components — A Journey to a More Resilient Frontend_
-29.02.2024 - **HelsinkiJS** - _Building Better Components — A Journey to a More Resilient Design Systems_
+29.02.2024 - **HelsinkiJS** - _Building Better Components — A Journey to a More Resilient Frontend_
-28.02.2024 - **Turku ❤️ Frontend** - _Building Better Components — A Journey to a More Resilient Design Systems_
+28.02.2024 - **Turku ❤️ Frontend** - _Building Better Components — A Journey to a More Resilient Frontend_

 **2023**
 29.09.2023 - **RenderCon Nairobi** - _The Keys to an Accessibility Mindset_